C-SHORe: Higher-Order Verification via Collapsible Pushdown System Saturation

 Each recursive call returns a witness tree from $\config{\control}{\stacku}$.
 Moreover and crucially for termination, each recursive call with argument value $\stackr'$ is such that $\stackr \runindexrel_{\cpdsord} \stackr'$.
-As $\runindexrel_{\cpdsord}$ is well-founded, the recursive calls eventually reach the base case after $N$ calls with the final $t$ justified by $\unjust$.
-It is then possible to prune the last run $\stackr$ to form a run that consists entirely of transitions already belonging to $\saauta_{0}$ by the assumption that initial states at every level of $\saauta$ have no incoming transitions.
+As $\runindexrel_{\cpdsord}$ is well-founded, the recursive calls eventually reach the base case after a finite number of calls with the final $t$ justified by $\unjust$.
+It will then be possible to prune the run $\stackr$ obtained in the base case to form a run that consists entirely of transitions already belonging to $\saauta_{0}$.
+This is by the assumption that initial states at every order of $\saauta$ have no incoming transitions and we only added transitions to the initial states of $\saauta_0$ (and to new states not in $\saauta_0$).
+Thus, after the first transition of the run, we only use transitions from non-initial states of $\saauta$, which were necessarily already present in $\saauta_0$.
 It follows that the configurations reached at the leaves of the witness tree belongs to $\lang({\saauta_{0}})$.